 Students who are not from an EU or EEA state and who want to stay in Ireland to study for more than 90 days will need to apply for a study visa.
 This also applies to citizens of Schedule 1 countries.

 What courses will allow me to apply for a study visa

 In order to apply for a study visa you must apply for a full-time course.
 Here you have a choice between a higher education programme or a language school.
 The rules are slightly different in each case.

 Since 1 June 2015, you have to enrol on a programme leading up to at least Level 7 of the National Framework of Qualifications (equivalent of Bachelor's degree) in order to be eligible to apply for a student visa.

 The maximum time you can spend studying in Ireland is 7 years.
 There are exceptions to this limit for Ph.D students, medicine students and, for instance, in case of an illness.

 Since 21 January 2016, the immigration permission to attend a 25-week English-language course is reduced from 12 months to 8 months.
 You are effectively required to enrol on a 6 months course in order to get an 8 months visa.
-You are allowed to enrol on a maximum of three courses consecutively.
+The two remaining months are considered holidays and you can spend them as you like.
+You are allowed to enrol on a maximum of three courses one after another.
 This gives you 24 months as the maximum time you can stay in Ireland on a study visa for the purpose of studying English.

 Interim List of Eligible Programmes (ILEP)